Global instability in the elliptic restricted three body problem: Main result and methodology

-Let us recall related results about oscillatory motions and diffusion for the RTBP or the ERTBP.
-They hold close to a region when there is some kind of hyperbolicity in the Three Body Problem, like the Euler libration points~\cite{LlibreMS85,CapinskiZ11,DelshamsGR13}, collisions~\cite{Bolotin06}, the infinity~\cite{LlibreS80,Xia93,Xia92,Moeckel07,Robinson84,MartinezP94,MartinezS14} or near mean motion resonances~\cite{FejozGKR14}.
-Among these papers, two were very influential for our computations, namely~\cite{LlibreS80}, where the Laplace's method was used along special complex paths to compute several integrals, and~\cite{MartinezP94}, which contains asymptotic formulas for a scattering map on the infinity manifold for large values of $\EC \GO $.
-Another one,~\cite{GuardiaMS12}, is very important for futute related work, since the proof of transversal manifolds of the infinity manifold is established for the RTBP for any $\mu\in(0,1/2]$.
+Let us recall related results about oscillatory motions and diffusion for the RPCTBP or the {\RPETBP}.
+They hold close to a region when there is some kind of hyperbolicity in the Three Body Problem, like the Euler libration points~\cite{LlibreMS85,CapinskiZ11,DelshamsGR13,DelshamsGR16}, collisions~\cite{Bolotin06}, the \textb{parabolic} infinity ~\cite{GoK, LlibreS80,Xia93, Xia92, Moeckel07,Mos,MartinezP94, MartinezS14} or near mean motion resonances~\cite{FejozGKR14}.
+Aubry-Mather theory was used to study oscillatory motions and instabilities not close to parabolic motions \cite{GaK}.

+Among these papers, two were very influential for our computations: the first one is \cite{LlibreS80}, where the method of steepest descent was used along special complex paths to compute several integrals, and the second is \cite{MartinezP94}, whhere asymptotic formulae for a scattering map on the infinity manifold for large values of $\EC \GO $ is computed.
+We also believe \cite{GuardiaMS12} to be very important in the future, since the proof of transversal manifolds of the infinity manifold is established for the RPCTBP for any $\mu\in(0,1/2]$.

+It is worth to mention the paper \cite{Bolotin06} where the existence of trajectories with diffusion of $G$ was proven assuming small $0<\eps$ and $0<\mu\ll\eps$.
+Diffusive trajectories in \cite{Bolotin06} are of a very different nature: $G$ travels in a bounded interval while trajectories come close to collisions.
+In the present paper $G$ is very large, and trajectories come near infinity.
+However the idea of the proof in \cite{Bolotin06} is similar: after regularization of collisions there appears a normally hyperbolic symplectic invariant manifold $M$ with trivial inner dynamics and it is possible to define several scattering maps which give rise to diffusive trajectories.